Shelby County is named for Isaac Shelby, who was Governor of Kentucky from 1792 to 1796 and from 1812 to 1816.

 Architect: CMW, Inc. of Lexington

 Contractor: Codell Construction Company of Winchester.

 Description: The building faces south and is a three story red colored brick and concrete structure.
+The building is located in the center of Shelbyville to the east of the courthouse.
 The south front has a series of arches along the first story with a projecting central section having a large arched entrance with pediment at the second story.
 The building rises to another pediment rising above the flat roof line.
 The building has recessed sections above the first story.